mrp089/simvascular.github.io/README.md

         For example, this will not render as **bold** despite the bold markdown styling
         <b>HTML</b> styling does not render either.

 This sensitivity to new lines also applies when writing with `html` elements, which is usually written with indents.
-You can have indents in when writing `html`, but if you do, there cannot be an extra space between the elements.
+You can use indentation when writing `html`, but if you do, there cannot be an extra space between the `html` elements.

 For example, this code